meishinlee/airline-reservation-system/readme.md

     - View my Flights (ERROR NOT SHOWING WHEN CUSTOMER NOT FOUND), finished otherwise
     - Search my Flights/Purchase Tickets (Have not Started)
     - View my Commissions (Finished)
-    - Top 5 Customers (idk how to make a chart!!!)
+    - Top 5 Customers (Maybe DONE?
+Check)
     - Logout (finished)
 - Airline Staff Homepage
-    - View flights
+    - View flights <- Custom date (done)
     - Create flights (done)<--By default should i have a 'On time' Flight status (updates table)?
     - Update stuff (done)
     - Logout (Finished)
     - View ratings View Ratings of Flight done.
 Only thing not done here is revenue (Pie chart)
-    - View top 5 booking agents by commission (not done)
+    - View top 5 booking agents by commission (Done)
-    - View most frequent customer, list of flights a particular customer has taken on that airline
+    - View most frequent customer, list of flights a particular customer has taken on that airline (Done)
     - View reports (Chart)

 Flight 6 and 7 are round trips.
 Everything else is one way